 Like this post?
 Help us by sharing it!

 My husband and I returned to Kyoto to do what most people find very intriguing.
-We went to Kyoto for our honeymoon… not that different you might think… We were newly weds yes, but decided to make our marriage extra special by indulging in another one!
+We went to Kyoto for our honeymoon… not that different you might think… But we made our marriage extra special by indulging in another wedding!

-When planning our honeymoon… (well I say planning.
-It was going to be Japan all along) I came upon Inside Japan’s wedding package.
+Having been together for nearly 10 years, we’re not quite childhood but ‘teenage’ sweethearts.
+Our wedding day in England was very emotional and extremely special as it had been a long time coming.
+When we started planning our honeymoon (it was always going to be Japan) I came upon Inside Japan’s wedding package.
 It was perfect!
-A wedding in Japan, a country which I have adored since I was a little girl and a place which embraced us so warmly on our first visit 2 years ago.
+A wedding in Japan.
+This country that I have adored since I was a little girl, and a place which embraced us so warmly on our first visit.

-The wedding package included a three night stay at the Granvia hotel, three nights in a junior suite (overlooking Kyoto Tower by the way) and our breakfast/evening meals.
+The wedding package included a three-night stay at the Granvia hotel, three nights in a junior suite (overlooking Kyoto Tower) and our breakfast/evening meals.

-On the morning of the ceremony we were dressed by the Granvia staff (and you could tell they had done it all before!)
-The shiromuku I was wearing involved an under dress, several layers and lots of padding!
-It was very heavy (I had been warned by a Japanese friend of mine so I was prepared!).
-Before the wataboshi was put in place the hairdresser placed ‘kanzashi’ in my hair, beautiful dangly hair ornaments you often see framing the faces of maiko.
+On the morning of the ceremony we were dressed by the Granvia staff (you could they had done it all before).
+The shiromuku I was wearing involved an under-dress, several layers, and lots of padding.
+It was very heavy, but I had been warned by a Japanese friend of mine so I was prepared.
+Before the wataboshi was put in place, the hairdresser placed kanzashi in my hair; the beautiful hair ornaments you see framing the faces of maiko.

 We were driven to the Kamigamo shrine, one of the oldest shrines in Kyoto.
 After a brief walk-through of the ceremony with one of the priests, we were lead to the shrine where the ceremony was to be held.
-Several people visiting shouted ‘omedetou gozaimasu’ or congratulations.
-This made the day extra special as we were being embraced by the Japanese people by having a traditional ceremony in their country.
+Several people visiting shouted “omedetou gozaimasu” or congratulations.
+This made the day extra special as we were embraced by the Japanese people for having a traditional ceremony in their country.

-After the ceremony which lasted around 30 minutes we were driven back to the Granvia hotel where we were lead to a large open area in the hotel grounds.
-A tradition of some Japanese weddings is to ring a large bell…so we did!
 The staff surrounded us and clapped.
 I did everything I could not to cry with happiness.
-That evening, we indulged in a 10 course wedding breakfast which included: sashimi, tempura, miso soup and beautiful tender beef, all brought to us on ornately decorated plates.
-Oishii!
+That evening, we indulged in a 10-course wedding breakfast which included: sashimi, tempura, miso soup and beautiful tender beef, all brought to us on ornately decorated plates.
+“Oishii”!

 To all the staff at Inside Japan and the Granvia Hotel, Kyoto.
 Thank you so much for allowing Rob and I to share such a beautiful and perfect experience with each other.
 None of it would have been possible without your knowledge, passion and love for Japan.
 I look forward to the day we can show our children how beautiful and special Japan is and why I fell in love with a country so far away from a tiny village in Yorkshire.